xwmx/bindle/Readme.md

-In order to keep everything easy to understand, the structure of a `dots`-managed repository reflects the original locations of the tracked files and the commands try to be as close to simple task automation of the underlying git commands as possible.
+In order to keep everything easy to understand, the structure of a `dots`-managed repository reflects the original locations of the tracked files and the commands try to be as close to simple automation of the underlying git commands as possible.

 `dots` is intended to compliment rather than entirely relace manual configuration and versioning.
-Sometimes a local configuration might not change for months or even a couple years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure that works great with or without the `dots` program.
+Sometimes a local configuration might not change for months or even years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure that works great with or without the `dots` program.